 Just as it was during the 1800s, the saloon is open for wandering souls to stop in for a drink.
 Visitors can pull up a stool and hear stories of the hangings and ghosts believed to inhabit the authentic old west bar.

-Nearby, situated in the middle of Main Street, is the Placerville Belltower, which played an extremely important role during the Gold Rush.
+Nearby, situated in the middle of Main Street, is the Placerville Belltower, which played a vital role during the Gold Rush.

 Once standing just 25 feet high on a wooden tower and built-in 1860 to serve as an alarm system for the town’s volunteer fire department.
 Today a steel structure built rises feet 50 feet from the street from a concrete base, with a massive bell cast in England, topped with a miniature bronze fireman weather vane, and drinking fountain in the center.

 Close to the heart of downtown, and accessed by its streets, the City of Placerville owns and operates Gold Bug Mine, one of a few gold mines in California that is open to visitors.

-Here visitors can explore a real gold mine the with a real guide or on their own.
+Here visitors can explore a real gold mine with a practical guide or on their own.
 Hard hats required.

 Just up the trail from the Gold Bug is Priest Mine, which can be explored by guided tour.

-There are also some nice little trails around the mine, which provides an excellent opportunity to view wildlife, get in touch with nature, have a party, picnic or family gathering.
+There are also some beautiful little trails around the mine, which provides an excellent opportunity to view wildlife, get in touch with nature, have a party, picnic, or family gathering.
 There are picnic areas as well as a pavilion that can be rented for special events.

 Scattered around the City of Placerville, is a system of Wine Country Trails.

 El Dorado County has over 60 distinctive wineries within its borders, including well-known Boa Vista Vineyards, David Girard Vineyards, Fenton Herriott Vineyards, Narrow Gate Vineyards and much more, all located in Placerville.